Buying & Leasing Property

 Buying Thai real estate under a leasehold interest is a very popular and preferred way for foreigners to acquire property in Thailand.

-An option to renew will not be automatic and an additional 30-year period will depend on careful drafting and discretion of the Registrar at the Land Office.
+An option to renew will not be automatic and an additional 30 year periods will depend on careful drafting and discretion of the Registrar at the Land Office.

 Option 3: Marrying a Thai